What to Give Those Who Have “Everything”

 If you want to be happy, spend your money wisely.
 That means you should concentrate your spending on experiences that you will remember forever, and forget about the fleeting hoverboard / Furby / Hatchimal that might bring a couple days of happiness and just maybe set the plane on fire.
 Spending on experiences is solid advice, and science supports it.
 Science.

 I understand the draw of things.
 I spent a good forty years focusing on obtaining them.
-And here we are, drowning in so many things.
+And here I am, drowning in so many things that I’m trying to get rid of half of them.
 Things I collected as a child.
 Things I held onto as a poor college student.
 Things I couldn’t think of parting with because I’d had them for so many years.